 With strong Swiss and German influence, you’ll also find many chocolate shops.
 There are many chocolate shops and dessert cafes, such as Mamuschka, Ariel Maestro Chocolatero, and Rapa Nui, around town to grab dessert, sample some chocolates, and pick up an assortment.

 There are plenty of grocery stores in Bariloche, from the larger stores like La Anónima to smaller tiendas.
 At these supermarkets in the city, you’ll be able to buy snacks, produce, baked goods, and other typical food items along with basic toiletries, wine, beer, and liquor, some household items, etc.

 Because Bariloche is surrounded by absolutely stunning lakes and rivers, there are ample activities to do in the area and tours to help you make the most of it.
 There are many operators offering a variety of excursions, including sailing and kayaking trips, river rafting and fishing, horseback riding, scenic drives around the area, trekking excursions, and more!
 There are also tours that focus more on the city, food, and cultural aspects of Bariloche.

-Because this is a popular tourist destination, many tours companies have information online and the option to book online.
+Because this is a popular tourist destination, many tours companies have information and the option to book on their own sites online or on sites like Get Your Guide and Viator.
 There are also many tour operators located around the city center along calles Mitre and Francisco Pascasio Moreno.
-You can also visit the tourist center for more info.
+Additionally, you can visit the tourist center for more info.

 Bariloche has a few ATMs at banks around the city.
 The fees will vary depending on your specific card and transaction fees.
 Note that Argentina often has issues with ATMs running out of money.